 American Society for Biochemistry and Molecular Biology

-The American Society for Biochemistry and Molecular Biology (ASBMB) is a nonprofit scientific and educational organization with over 12,000 members.
+The American Society for Biochemistry and Molecular Biology (ASBMB) is a non-profit scientific and educational organization with over 12,000 members.
 Founded in 1906, the Society is based in Rockville, Maryland.
-The Society's purpose is to advance the science of biochemistry and molecular biology through publication of scientific and educational journals: the Journal of Biological Chemistry, Molecular & Cellular Proteomics, and the Journal of Lipid Research, organization of scientific meetings, advocacy for funding of basic research and education, support of science education at all levels, and promoting the diversity of individuals entering the scientific workforce.
+The Society’s purpose is to advance the science of biochemistry and molecular biology through publication of scientific and educational journals: The Journal of Biological Chemistry, Molecular & Cellular Proteomics, and the Journal of Lipid Research, organization of scientific meetings, advocacy for funding of basic research and education, support of scientific education at all levels, and promoting the diversity of individuals entering the scientific workforce.

 American Society for Cell Biology

 The American Society for Cell Biology is an inclusive, international community of biologists studying the cell, the fundamental unit of life.
 They are dedicated to advancing scientific discovery, advocating sound research policies, improving education, promoting professional development, and increasing diversity in the scientific workforce.

 The American Society of Andrology (ASA) is a unique partnership of scientists and clinicians.
 Founded in 1975, the Society has over 600 members from all over the world whose specialty fields include male reproduction, endocrinology, urology, anatomy, gynecology/obstetrics, biochemistry, animal science, molecular & cell biology, and reproductive technologies.
 The Society, which fosters a multi-disciplinary approach to the study of male reproduction, exists to promote scientific interchange and knowledge of the male reproductive system.